Skip to content

 DRC check

-DRC results
+DRC results by category

-DRC error
+DRC error highlighted

-Fix the errors (optional)
+Fix the errors manually (optional)

 Modify the Python code to remove the errors.
 You can access the component from the GF+ tab and edit the code.
 Then run the DRC again on the GDS file and repeat until you have fixed all the DRC errors.

-Post DRC errors
+Fixed DRC errors

 Try other checks (optional)